 If you, as a teacher, have done everything in your power to help a student master their recital songs … at this point, it’s up to the student to take responsibility for their practice.

 In my studio, my students know that I want them to have the BEST performance at the recital.
 It’s their chance to show off for their parents & family!
 I’ll help them every which way I can to master the song they want.
 But, if they choose not to practice or not use the tools I’ve given them … they need to choose a new song that they have already mastered.

 NOTE: This article was originally published on April 20, 2018.
-It has since been updated, but all the good stuff was still kept here!
+It continues to be updated, but all the good stuff still kept here!

 Great article and great ideas!
 Thank you for sharing this.